cbernaci/eeg_project/hardware/README.md

 Pin A0 sampling rate ~ 1 / 104 microseconds = 9.6 kHz.

-Which should be more than fast enough to sample a 490 Hz square wave to avoid aliasing.
-So..I'm not sure why the waveform that is recorded looks so uneven.
-I don't think it's due to the SW pipeline because when I print the voltages to the terminal, before they even get passed to the ring buffer or visualized, they are not evenly distributed between 0V and 5V.
+Which is more than fast enough to sample a 490 Hz square wave to avoid aliasing.
+We can see from the picture of the signal below that it is a square wave with the correct duty cycle.
+I should add a y-axis into the EEG visualizater (TODO).

 Check the [arduino sketch](../firmware/arduino_read_square_wave/arduino_read_square_wave.ino) to see how to generate the square wave.